acceleratedscience/openad-website/README.md

 ## Adding Blog Posts

-To publish content on the blog, simply add a `markdown` file to the `main/tutorials/posts` directory.
+To publish a new blog post, simply add a `markdown` file to the [`main/blog/posts`](openad-tutorials/tree/main/main/blog/posts) directory.
+You can do this directly from GitHub without downloading the repository.

 Make sure to add a header to your markdown file: